urob/zmk-config/readme.md

 commonly used behaviors accessible without binding them to a dedicated key.
 For now I am using it for a variety of Unicode math symbols and international characters.
 I am planning to extend the use to various firmware interactions once I figure out the technical details.

+See [zmk-helpers](https://github.com/urob/zmk-helpers?tab=readme-ov-file#unicode-characters-and-language-collection) for instructions on how to set up unicode and international characters for the leader key.
+The symbols will not work otherwise!

 ## Issues and workarounds